guscooke/TDD_JEST_API/README.md

-THe project is based on TDD approach.
+The project is based on TDD approach.
 Using Jest, express, Knex, postgres.